sunfounder/kepler-kit/docs/source/introduction_to_pico_w.rst

         - Switch on or off the 3V3(O) power, can also switches your Pico W off.
     *   - VSYS
         - 2-5 volts power
-        - A pin directly connected to your Pico’s internal power supply, which cannot be switched off without also switching Pico W off.
+        - A pin directly connected to your Pico's internal power supply, which cannot be switched off without also switching Pico W off.
     *   - VBUS
         - 5 volts power
-        - A source of 5 V power taken from your Pico’s micro USB port, and used to power hardware which needs more than 3.3 V.
+        - A source of 5 V power taken from your Pico's micro USB port, and used to power hardware which needs more than 3.3 V.

 The best place to find everything you need to get started with your Raspberry Pi Pico W is `here <https://www.raspberrypi.org/documentation/pico/getting-started/>`_